Gas Prices

 - Gasoline

-Given the postings title, the correct answer is of course Gasoline.
+Given the title of the posting, the correct answer is of course Gasoline.
 Yesterday I did a quick run to Cornwall, and my wife told me to wait until I got to Cornwall before I filled up because gas prices were cheaper there.

 Reasons for this odd price variance?